kelvinj08/kelvinj08/readme.md

-This is a repository of example
+This is a repository of example.
+To the workshop of summer